 Repair vs. Replace: Which is Right for You?

-• The 50% Rule: If the cost of the repair is more than 50% of the cost of a new unit, you are better off replacing it.
+- The 50% Rule: If the cost of the repair is more than 50% of the cost of a new unit, replacement is almost always the better investment.

-• The 10-Year Timeline: Most tank water heaters last 8–12 years.
-If yours is over 10 years old and needs a major repair, replacement is usually the smarter financial move.
+- The Service Life Timeline: Most tanked water heaters last 8–12 years.
+If your tank is over 10 years old and needs a major repair, replacement is usually the smarter move.
+Tankless units, however, can last up to 20 years.
+If your tankless unit is only 10 years old, a repair is often still a great investment to get another decade of use.

 Why Choose Magic Electric, Plumbing, Heating & Air?

 We know you have options in the Treasure Valley, but we believe in providing service so good, you’ll believe in magic.
-Here’s why Boise homeowners trust us with their emergency repairs:
+Here is why Boise homeowners trust us with their emergency repairs:

-• Upfront Pricing: You’ll know the exact cost of the repair before we lift a wrench.
+- Upfront Pricing: You will know the exact cost of the repair before we lift a wrench.
 No hidden fees, no surprises.

-• Full-Spectrum Expertise: Because we handle plumbing, heating, air, and electric, we can fix your water heater regardless of whether the issue is a pipe leak or a fried circuit board.
+- Full-Spectrum Expertise: Because we handle plumbing, heating, air, and electrical services, we can fix your water heater regardless of whether the issue is a pipe leak, a gas valve failure, or a fried tankless circuit board.

 Losing hot water can disrupt your entire routine, but it doesn’t have to ruin your week.
-Whether it’s a simple pilot light fix or an emergency replacement due to sediment damage, you need a team that acts fast and communicates clearly.
+Whether it’s a simple pilot light fix on a traditional tank or an emergency heat exchanger replacement on a tankless system, you need a team that acts fast and communicates clearly.
+Whether you’re located in Downtown Boise, near Boise State University, or in surrounding communities like Meridian and Eagle, our recommendations are tailored to local water conditions and the seasonal demands of our beautiful Treasure Valley.

 Emergency Water Heater Repair: Frequently Asked Questions